At Dearborn we want to inspire students to become confident, engaged and enthusiastic readers.

 When English is Not Your First Language

-If you have a language-based learning disability including dyslexia, our learning center specialists provides one-on-one support to improve reading comprehension and writing skills.
-Students come into the learning center once a week, often more frequently for services outlined in the IEP, depending on the level of intervention they require.
+If you have a language-based, non-verbal learning disability including dyslexia, our learning center specialists provide one-on-one or small group support to improve reading comprehension and writing skills.
+Students come into the learning center once a week for services outlined in their IEP, depending on the level of intervention they require.
 And you can always get help getting organized for a paper, thinking through an assignment or if you just want to talk about what you're reading.